Valerioageno/kingpin-react-form/README.md

 ## In few lines

-Kingpin is a form library that aims to make the writing of forms on React easy like writing them directly on the HTML.
+Kingpin is a form library that aims to make the writing of forms on React easy like writing them directly on a HTML file.

-To do it Kingpin let each input to be just declared and enhance the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) of each element (each input field take care just of it self).
+To do it Kingpin lets each input to be just declared and respecting the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) of each element (each input field take care just of it self).

-The SRP let each field to render independently without causing unhandled re-render side effects.
+The SRP lets each field to render independently without causing unhandled re-render side effects.

-The main `<Form />` component is the **only** interface for managing user set data, this choice in order to lead to a better forms develop and managing all the data in a single place.
+The main `<Form />` component is the **only** interface for managing user set data, this choice in order to lead to a better forms develop and managing all the data in a single place (each state could be listened with the still available `onChange` element event).

-Read more in the documentation.
+Read more in the [documentation](https://kingpin-react-form.vercel.app/docs/intro).

 ## Getting started